canonical/platform-engineering-docs/onboarding/how-to/use-pydantic.md

 print(first_constraint.model_json_schema()) # generates JSON schema
 ```

-Note: Validation can be made in four ways: BaseModel, pydantic.dataclasses.dataclass, TypeAdapter and validate_call.
+Note: Validation can be made in four ways: `BaseModel`, `pydantic.dataclasses.dataclass`, `TypeAdapter` and `validate_call`.
 See ["Dataclasses, TypedDicts, and more"](https://docs.pydantic.dev/latest/why/#typeddict) for more details about it.

 ### Error handling